Brussels City Museum

 The Brussels City Museum (Musée de la Ville de Bruxelles /fr/; Museum van de Stad Brussel /nl/) is a municipal museum on the Grand-Place/Grote Markt of Brussels, Belgium.
 Conceived in 1860 and inaugurated in 1887, it is dedicated to the history and folklore of the City of Brussels from its foundation into modern times, which it presents through paintings, sculptures, tapestries, engravings, photos and models, including a notable scale-representation of the town during the Middle Ages.

 The museum is situated on the north side of the square, opposite Brussels' Town Hall, in the Maison du Roi ("King's House") or Broodhuis ("Bread House" or "Bread Hall").
 This building, erected between 1504 and 1536, was rebuilt in the 19th century in its current neo-Gothic style by the architect Victor Jamaer.
-Since 1998, is also listed as a UNESCO World Heritage Site, as part of the square.
-It can be accessed from the premetro (underground tram) station Bourse - Grand-Place/Beurs - Grote Markt (on lines 4 and 10), as well as the bus stop Grand-Place/Grote Markt (on lines 33, 48 and 95).
+Since 1998, it has also been listed as a UNESCO World Heritage Site, as part of the square.

 History

-Medieval structures

-Brussels' Town Hall was erected in stages, between 1401 and 1455, on the south side of the Grand-Place/Grote Markt, transforming the square into the seat of municipal power.
-To counter this, from 1504 to 1536, the Duke of Brabant ordered the construction of a large Flamboyant edifice across from the city hall to house his administrative services.
-It was erected on the site of the first cloth and bread markets, which were no longer in use.

-The building was first called the Duke's House ('s Hertogenhuys), but when Charles V, Duke of Brabant since 1506, was crowned King of Spain in 1516, it became known as the King's House ('s Conincxhuys).
-It is currently known as the Maison du Roi ("King's House") in French, although no king has ever lived there, though in Dutch it continues to be called the Broodhuis ("Bread House"), after the market whose place it took.
-During Charles' reign, the building was completely redone by his court architect Antoon II Keldermans in a late Gothic style very similar to the contemporary design, although without towers or galleries.
-The projects were presented in 1514 and the construction took place between 1515 and 1536.

-In 1568, two statesmen, Lamoral, Count of Egmont and Philip de Montmorency, Count of Horn, who had spoken out against the policies of King Philip II in the Spanish Netherlands, were beheaded in front of the King's House.
-This triggered the beginning of the armed revolt against Spanish rule, of which William of Orange took the lead.